silvershop/silvershop-core/docs/en/Recipes/CustomProducts.md

 By default Product implements Buyable.
 If you are not worried about custom products, you can simply treat Buyables as Products.

+You can see an example in the shop/tests/CustomProductTest.php file.
+You can also observe shop/code/variations/ProductVariation.php as a secondary example.